 Over the years, our professional negligence solicitors have successfully resolved professional negligence claims for businesses and individuals who have been let down by their professionals.

 Do I have a professional negligence claim?

-Our solicitors have successfully acted in professional negligence claims ranging from several thousand pounds to tens of millions of pounds.
 We have considerable experience in acting for clients in professional negligence claims against lawyers, accountants, IFAs, insurance brokers, architects, surveyors and other professionals.

 No matter which professional has let you down, the nuts and bolts of any claim are almost always the same:

 - Did the professional have a duty of care towards you?

 - Did the professional breach their duty to you by acting in a way that no reasonably competent professional in that field would have done?